4e7media/h407/index.markdown

                     <h2>LESS IS MORE</h2>
                 </div>
                 <div class="txt-box">
-                    <p>That is why HELLO407 was called into life by HelloWhiteParrot and 407Media are trailing a new path.
+                    <p>That is why HELLO407, called into life by HelloWhiteParrot and 407Media, is trailing a new path.
                         We will offer our expertise in handling international clients in 15 countries for the past 25 years to a maximum of 3 clients as a customized agency.
 We call it the Content Vortex, where we create the first strategic and creative impulses whose movements will then expand organically with little involvement on our side.</p>
                 </div>
             </div>
         </div>